What characteristics an application built with a Cloud Native approach has

 Account for security, budget and compatibility requirements with your stack.

-Many choose a combination: some workloads in their own environment, some in a public cloud.
+Many choose a hybrid setup: some workloads in their own environment, and some in a public cloud.

-It is best to describe infrastructure as code (Infrastructure as Code) — this helps recreate environments automatically and simplifies maintenance.
+It is better to describe infrastructure as code (Infrastructure as Code) - this helps recreate environments automatically and makes support easier.

 Roll out monitoring and logging systems right away to have a full picture of how the new services run.